Filtered bicolimit presentations of locally presentable linear categories, Grothendieck categories and their tensor products: Locally presentable linear categories and Grothendieck categories as filtered bicolimits of small categories

-In this section we show, based upon \S\ref{parfilteredbicolim}, that every locally presentable $k$-linear category can be written as a filtered colimit of small categories, and hence in particular this holds for any Grothendieck category.
-Furthermore, we show that Grothendieck categories can be written as linear filtered colimits of certain filtered categories of linear sites.
+In this section we show, based on \S\ref{parfilteredbicolim}, that every locally presentable $k$-linear category can be written as a filtered bicolimit of small categories, and hence in particular this holds for any Grothendieck $k$-linear category.
+Furthermore, we show that Grothendieck $k$-linear categories can be written as $k$-linear filtered bicolimits of certain filtered categories of $k$-linear sites.